Communication and Collaboration

 Morningside has a Zoom license for hosting virtual meetings.
 All Morningside students, faculty, and staff have a personal Zoom room where they can meet virturally with others.
 To get started using Morningside's Zoom please use the following resources

 WebEx is another of Morningside College's platform for hosting virtual meetings.
 All Morningside instructors have a personal WebEx room where they can meet virtually with others.
 Here are some resources for getting started and using WebEx.

 WebEx Teams is a communication platform that is similar to Slack that Morningside College provides to faculty, students, and staff.
 Teams provides a way for groups to communicate with text, video, phone, and files.
 Teams works something like a combination of twitter and e-mail.

 Google groups is a Google app available to us that allows for easy sharing of files, messages, and online discussions.

-Google Hangouts is a video call application that is free up to XX number of participants per hangout.
+Google Hangouts is a video call application that is free up to 10 participants per hangout.
 Hangouts has screen sharing and recording capabilities.

 Join.me is a free web conferencing and screen sharing program.
 Allows users to share one another's computer screen.

 Linoit is a virtual bulletin board where users can post pictures and/or sticky note text.
 Could be useful for brainstorming ideas, creating examples of items in different categories, or to organize a project and share resources.